binnes/raspberryPiWorkshop/part3/DHTDATA.md

 ### Step 4 - Wire the Node-RED nodes together

-- Wire the Node-RED nodes together by click / dragging your mouse from nodelet to nodelet as show in the screenshot.
+- Wire the Node-RED nodes together by click / dragging your mouse from node connector to node connector as show in the screenshot.
 - Click on the red **Deploy** button in the upper right corner.
 - Observe the DHT sensor data in the **debug** tab of the Node-RED right sidebar.
 You can expand the twisties to expose the JSON object information.
 Hover over a debug message in the right sidebar and the node that generated the message will be outlined in orange.

   ![Receive DHT Data](screenshots/ESP8266-ReceiveDHTdata-Deploy.png)

 Proceed to the next section - [**Plot Sensor Data**](/part3/DASHBOARD.md)

+***
 *Quick links :*
 [Home](/README.md) - [Part 1](/part1/README.md) - [Part 2](/part2/README.md) - [**Part 3**](/part3/README.md) - [Part 4](/part4/README.md)